If a Wealth Tax is Such a Good Idea, Why Did Europe Kill Theirs?

 A Local Problem with a Global Solution

 It's been roughly five years since Piketty published Capital in the Twenty-First Century.
-One of the book's central arguments was that the rate of return on capital will grow at a faster rate than economic growth ("r>g") and, as a result, the wealthy will continue seeing their fortunes increase faster than everyone else's.
+One of the book's central arguments was that the rate of return on capital will be higher than the rate of economic growth ("r>g") and, as a result, the wealthy will continue seeing their fortunes increase faster than everyone else's.

 His solution was a wealth tax, but he recognized that exemptions and freedom of travel had doomed the European experiments.
 So he suggested a global wealth tax: The whole world would decide to do one thing at one rate.
 That such a solution is highly unlikely is a perfect symbol for the difficulty of getting money from people with the best accountants, the best lobbyists, and the best boats.